thsaravana/thsaravana.github.io/_posts/2021-08-16-jacoco-single-coverage-for-multi-module.md

 ### Generating the Report

 1. First run `./gradlew debugCoverage`.
 This will generate individual jacoco reports for all the module.
-Though we don't care about these individual reports, we need the `.exec` files that is generated in each module.
-Without this `allDebugCoverage` won't work.
+Though we don't care about these individual reports, we need the `.exec` files that is generated in each module, without which `allDebugCoverage` won't work.
 <br><br>
-2. After `debugCoverage`, run `./gradlew allDebugCoverage`.
-This will now use the intermediate artifacts created from above task and generate a consolidated report in the Root project, i.e, `{root}/build/reports/jacoco`
+2. After `debugCoverage` is successfully executed, run `./gradlew allDebugCoverage`.
+This will now use the intermediate artifacts created from above task and generate a consolidated report in the Root project, i.e, under `{root}/build/reports/jacoco`.

 ### Improvements
 I have hardcoded the script to run only on the Debug variant.
 If you want to generate a gradle task for all variants, then you can modify the